-(Tibco Admin Interview Questions)32.
-Can you tell me at least four starter activities and when they get executed?
+32. Can you tell me at least four starter activities and when they get executed?

 3) Timer: receive notification Starts a process on the time specified ex: before JDBC QUERY, starts a process on receiving of data from a notify activity.

-5) Jms queue receiver, jms topic subscriber : Starts a process when ever a new message comes into the specified queue, starts a process when ever there is a new message in the specified topic.
+5) JMS queue receiver, JMS topic subscriber: Starts a process whenever a new message comes into the specified queue, starts a process whenever there is a new message in the specified topic.

-6) Receive mail : The Receive Mail process starter polls a POP3 mail server for new mail.
+6) Receive mail: The Receive Mail process starter polls a POP3 mail server for new mail.
 When new mail is detected and retrieved, the Receive Mail process starter starts a new process for the process definition it resides in and passes the mail data to the next activity in the process flow.

 7) Rv subscriber: The Rendezvous Subscriber process starter creates a process when a TIBCO Rendezvous message on the given subject is received.

-9) Soap event source : The SOAP Event Source process starter creates a process instance for incoming SOAP requests.
+9) Soap event source: The SOAP Event Source process starter creates a process instance for incoming SOAP requests.
 SOAP is a standard protocol for invoking web services.
 This allows you to create a web service using process definitions.

 At runtime, a client can retrieve the WSDL file for a process containing this process starter using an HTTP request.
 Once the WSDL is retrieved, the client can perform a SOAP request to invoke the web service.

-10)Tcp receiver The TCP Receiver process starter starts a new process when a client requests a TCP connection.
+10)Top receiver The TCP Receiver process starter starts a new process when a client requests a TCP connection.

 34. What are the uses of HAWK?

-HAWK is a monitoring tool that can keep an eye on the performance and health of applications and the overall Tibco system.
+Answer: HAWK is a monitoring tool that can keep an eye on the performance and health of applications and the overall Tibco system.
 Hawk consists of three components – Hawk Microagent, Hawk Agent, and Hawk Display.

-35. What in EMS is a non resistent, persistent queue?
+35. What in EMS is a nonresistent, persistent queue?

-Persistent in Enterprise Messaging Service (EMS) is storing messages on database or disk so that data can be retrieved at any point in time from the database or disk when consumers are available.
+Answer: Persistent in Enterprise Messaging Service (EMS) is storing messages on database or disk so that data can be retrieved at any point in time from the database or disk when consumers are available.

 When messages are not stored on database or disk, it is non-persistent in Enterprise Messaging Service.
 The messages remain in the EMS server until reaching their expiration limit.